 The issue of coffee and fertility here, is that since the baby is still developing, his or her organs have not been completed.
 The baby's organs can not cope with doses of caffeine in adult drinks, leading to cellular damage, organ damage, retarded growth, low-weigh babies, premature birth and over-active nervous system in the baby.
 The baby is already predisposed to heart problems (irregular heartbeat, fast heartbeat and other heart rhythm disorders), and nervous system disorders such as anxiety at birth as a result of exposure to caffeine in-utero.

 Too much caffeine can lead to caffeine intoxication.
 The symptoms are restlessness, nervousness, excitement, insomnia, flushed face, diuresis (increased urge to wee), digestive complaints and hallucinations.
 They can occur in some people after as little as 250 mg per day or two standard cups of coffee (one standard cup of coffee contains approximately 150 mg of caffeine).

 Continued consumption of caffeine can lead to tolerance.
-Upon withdrawal, your body becomes oversensitive to adenosine, causing your blood pressure to drop dramatically, leading to headache and other negative symptoms.
+Upon withdrawal, your body becomes oversensitive to adenosine, causing your blood pressure to drop dramatically, leading to headaches and other negative symptoms.
 Any accumulated sleep debt will be fully felt on withdrawal as well.

-What to do?
+What to Do?

-How to do it?
+How to Do It?

 When you are down to 1/4 of a teaspoon stop altogether.
-For the next three days you'll probably be a little bit cranky, headachy, sleepy and craving coffee, this is normal and nothing to worry about.
-It may be easiest to stop over the weekend, drink plenty of water, shop for a coffee substitute, get some rest and catch up on your sleep, go for walks in the nature and drink home-made lemonade with fresh organic lemons and honey.
+For the next three days, you'll probably be a little bit cranky, headachy, sleepy and craving coffee, this is normal and nothing to worry about.
+It may be easiest to stop over the weekend, drink plenty of water, shop for a coffee substitute, get some rest and catch up on your sleep, go for walks in nature and drink home-made lemonade with fresh organic lemons and honey.